 Sable Island's off-shore location and harsh weather conditions necessitate a safe base of operations for park staff and other island users.
 Operating in a remote environment is challenging and costly, and there are opportunities to evaluate needs, infrastructure, energy requirements and waste management to ensure sustainability into the future.
 This strategy aims to demonstrate Sable Island National Park Reserve's commitment to innovation and ingenuity in its use of green technology to ensure an efficient operation in a remote environment.
-A more sustainable and green operation will support safe, positive experiences for park users including partners, researchers, artists, and visitors.
+A more sustainable and green operation will support safe, positive experiences for park users.
 Through reduced greenhouse gas emissions, removal of unused infrastructure and restoration of the land, this strategy will help to support Parks Canada's commitment to conservation and improvement of ecological integrity.

-Increase efficiency and functionality of operational infrastructure for all park users, while reducing the overall fossil fuel and infrastructure footprint of Sable Island National Park Reserve's operations.
+Increase efficiency and functionality of operational infrastructure for all parkusers, while reducing the overall fossil fuel and infrastructure footprint of Sable Island National Park Reserve's operations.

-- Within three years of management plan implementation, an infrastructure plan is designed to meet the needs of all Sable Island National Park Reserve users, is responsive to the island's unique and harsh environment; - Within five years of plan implementation, a 50% reduction in fossil fuels has been achieved; - Surplus assets are being decommissioned and all serviceable infrastructure is being rationalized to reduce the footprint and optimize operations;
+- Within three years, an infrastructure plan is designed to meet the needs of all park users, and is responsive to the island's unique and harsh environment; - Within five years, a 50% reduction in fossil fuels for operational activities at Main Station has been achieved;

-- Greater efficiency has been achieved through infrastructure planning and consolidation of operational functions resulting in fewer redundancies and less waste, with demonstrable progress within three years of plan implementation; - Opportunities to reduce waste that travels to and from Sable Island National Park Reserve are explored and implemented; and - Within three years of plan implementation, a standardized fee schedule has been implemented at Sable Island National Park Reserve to support improved sustainability of island operations.
+- Surplus assets are being decommissioned and all serviceable infrastructure is being rationalized to reduce the footprint and optimize operations: - Greater efficiency has been achieved through infrastructure planning and consolidation of operational functions resulting in fewer redundancies and less - Opportunities to reduce waste that travels to and from the island are explored and implemented; and - Within three years, a standardized fee schedule has been implemented to support improved sustainability of island operations.